What is Discovery Day and How Best to Prepare for It?

 TWO MEN AND A TRUCK executives meet quickly and consider feedback from other franchise owners after they finish Discovery Days with candidates—who are typically notified within three to five days if they’ve been selected to join the team.
 They also receive a congratulations video that features the executive team.

-At Mathnasium, you can also expect to be notified right away.
+At tutoring business Mathnasium, you can also expect to be notified right away.
 “Candidates typically sign within a week of Discovery Day,” Adelstein said.
 “The contracts have already been sent out to them and training is the next step.”

 Discovery Day is your final chance to ask any questions you still might have before you enter into a multi-year franchise agreement.
-While many of your general questions were likely answered earlier in the process, you should use your Discovery Day experience to ask bigger picture questions.
+While many of your general questions were likely answered earlier in the process, use your Discovery Day experience to ask bigger picture questions.

 TWO MEN AND A TRUCK seeks to attract a diverse group of franchise owners from all walks of life who are interested in demonstrating their core values.
 Ackley suggests that candidates ask the leadership team the following questions to show their enthusiasm for the brand: